eliasmagn/postmarketOS_kiauh/README.md

 ### 📱 Wayland mobile-shell presets

-During KlipperScreen installation you can now pick a Wayland launcher preset that mirrors the upstream Phosh and Plasma Mobile recommendations.
-KIAUH writes the following artefacts after cloning the KlipperScreen repository:
+During KlipperScreen installation you can now pick a Wayland launcher preset that mirrors the upstream Phosh and Plasma Mobile recommendations while also surfacing device-aware display defaults gathered from postmarketOS hardware probing.
+KIAUH writes the following artefacts after cloning the KlipperScreen
+repository:

 - A shell wrapper in `~/.local/bin/` that exports the compositor-friendly environment variables (Qt, GTK, SDL, etc.) before delegating to